Monday, August 30, 2010

 True Blood Rolling Stone Cover- Possible Interpretations

 So like I was saying, seeing the True Blood cast naked and drenched in blood just seemed like another instance of sexualizing violence.
-But Stephanie at Ms. Magazine’s blog has another,
+But Stephanie at Ms. Magazine’s blog has another, more interesting take on the cover.

 By mixing sexy bodies with blood, Stephanie argues, that the cover serves to remove some of the taboo surrounding menstruation and “period sex.”